misiektoja/spotify_monitor/docs/troubleshooting.md

 <a id="doctor-preflight"></a>
 ## Doctor Preflight

-Before starting a long monitoring run, use the read-only preflight command:
+Before starting a long monitoring run, use the doctor preflight command:

 ```sh
 spotify_monitor --doctor